matinict/Magento2x-Ubuntu-Nginx/pwa-scandi.md

 # ScandiPWA

 ### The Requirements
- To  check that all prerequisites are met:
+ To  check that all prerequisites are met neet installed:

-     - Checking Magento version
+     - Magento version
-     - How to check if Redis is installed?
+     - Redis
-     - How to check if the Node is installed?
+     - Node
-     - How to check if Varshish is installed?
+     - Varshish